Jake Paul: Professional Fighter League

 On January 5, 2023, it was announced that Paul had signed a multi-year deal with the Professional Fighters League.
-Paul began training Brazilian jiu-jitsu in anticipation of his MMA debut with ADCC head organizer Mo Jassim and ATOS BJJ black belt Michael Perez.
+In anticipation of his MMA debut, Paul began training Brazilian jiu-jitsu with ADCC head organizer Mo Jassim and Michael Perez.

 Controversies and legal issues

+Throughout his career, Paul has become the subject of many controversies due to his behavior, including being charged with criminal trespass and unlawful assembly.